gofynd/fdk-client-golang/documentation/PLATFORM.md

 | xQuery | struct | Includes properties such as `DevicePlatform`, `PageNo`, `PageSize`

-Use this to get navigations.
+Use this API to fetch the navigations details which includes the items of the navigation pane.
+It also shows the orientation, links, sub-navigations, etc.

 *Success Response:*

-Success
+Success.
+Refer `NavigationGetResponse` for more details.

 Schema: `NavigationGetResponse`